aaparcedo/cap5516_spring25/README.md

 ## Experiments

-If running on HPC with Slurm:
+If running on HPC with Slurm (update the paths in slurm.sh):
 ```bash
 sbatch slurm.sh
 ```